buddha

 But then the Buddha realized that maybe there is a way out: the practice of a spiritual path.
 The Buddha understood this when he left the palace through the northern gate and saw a begging monk.
 That moment he felt great weariness with the world and renounced the world at the age of 29.
 He left his worldly royal life in search of the truth.

 The details of his fourfold vision of ageing, sickness, death and a holy man, and the story of the feast on his last day at the palace, when Rahula was born, are poignant indeed and told in many of his life stories.
 The common version of the renunciation is that he had his servant, whom he had sworn to secrecy, bring him his horse, Katanka, late that same evening.
 Cutting off his long hair—the symbol of his royalty—with his own sword, he rode off into the jungle to follow the religious life.
-The mahayana version is that the Buddhas of the past, present and future emanated, gave him the vows of monastic ordination, his robes and hair-cutting, and that he set off on the eternal way of the monk.
+The Mahayana version is that the Buddhas of the past, present and future emanated, gave him the vows of monastic ordination, his robes and hair-cutting, and that he set off on the eternal way of the monk.
 To teach others renunciation, he had himself to show the courage and ability to leave behind all the wonders and joys of his temporal life, in order to seek timeless wisdom.

 marque page marron